 Concerning the storage of imaging data, both the X-A3 and the CL write their files to SDXC cards.
 The CL supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X-A3 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A3 and Leica CL (Typ 7323) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica CL Manual.
+Further information on the features and operation of the X-A3 and CL can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica CL Manual.